netspooky/golfclub/uefi/bggp4/README.md

 (gdb) target remote :1234
 ```

 When I started working on my assembly UEFI app, I had trouble debugging it with gdb.
 I had originally been using the gdb extension [gef](https://github.com/hugsy/gef), but support for UEFI, especially handcrafted apps, is not really all there yet.
-It was only until I started using just vanilla gdb and nothing else, was I able to remotely debug in QEMU.
+Only once I started using vanilla gdb was I able to remotely debug in QEMU.

 One of the issues that made it even more frustrating to debug was that I kept getting weird crashes that I believe were the result of my original tests, which possibly corrupted my OVMF image.
 After restoring to a known good OVMF.fd file, things started working again.
 I included this [OVMF.fd](OVMF.fd) file in the repo.

-You don't have to do this, but I added this to my `~/.gdbinit` file to enable running multiple commands on each line using gdb.
+You don't have to do this, but I added this to my `~/.gdbinit` file to enable running multiple commands on each line using gdb:
 ```python
 # multiple commands
 python